lfdominguez/rustyping/README.md

 ## Grafana example

-You can use grafana to view the info saved with Prometheus.
+You can use grafana to view the information saved in Prometheus.
 Example dashboard can found on `grafana` folder.

 ![Grafana Dashboard example](grafana/grafana_dashboard.png)